image of the recipe rebel cookbook cover on transparent background.Your favorite recipes in one place -- shop The Recipe Rebel Cookbook here 🎉

 Jump to Recipe

 This Chicken Corn Chowder is an easy and healthy meal made in one pot!
-This corn chowder is loaded with tender shreds of chicken, veggies, and more in a rich and creamy broth.
+This chicken soup is loaded with tender shredded chicken breast, chunks of potato, sweet corn, veggies, and more in a rich and creamy broth.

 Bonus: it’s made in just one pot!
 Because who doesn’t love to have more one-pot meals in their back pocket?!